Machines Learn Number Fields, But How? The Case of Galois Groups: Preliminaries

 \texttt{LMFDB} \cite{lmfdb} is an online database that contains a wide range of mathematical objects in number theory and arithmetic geometry, including $L$-functions, modular forms, elliptic curves, number fields, $p$-adic fields, and representations.
 In this work, we used the number field database for machine learning experiments and the local field database for the proofs of some theorems.

-The number field database in \texttt{LMFDB} is a compilation of several works including \cite{kluners2001database,jones2014database,buchmann1993enumeration,oliver1992computation,voight2008enumeration,battistoni2020small}, where the detailed references can be found in the \href{https://www.lmfdb.org/NumberField/Source}{Source and Acknowledgments} page.
+The number field database in \texttt{LMFDB} is a compilation of several works including \cite{kluners2001database,jones2014database,buchmann1993enumeration,oliver1992computation,voight2008enumeration,battistoni2020small}, where the detailed references can be found in the \emph{Source and Acknowledgements} page for the database \cite{lmfdb-nf-source}.
 Since our focus is on Galois groups, we restrict our experiments to Galois extensions of $\mathbb Q$ of degrees $4,6,8,9$ and $10$, among all number fields in the database.
 The corresponding statistics are summarized in Table~\ref{tab:nf_count_galois}.

 For a given number field, there are infinitely many choices of defining polynomials. \texttt{LMFDB} uses the \emph{normalized (reduced)} polynomial where the sum of the squares of the absolute values of all complex roots of a polynomial is minimized.
-If there is more than one such polynomial, ties are broken based on the size of the polynomial's coefficients and discriminant (see \href{https://www.lmfdb.org/knowledge/show/nf.polredabs?timestamp=1718650524720599}{Canonical defining polynomial for number fields} page for details).
+If there is more than one such polynomial, choose the polynomials whose discriminant have minimal absolute value.
+If there are still multiple polynomials, say $P = x^n + a_1 x^{n-1} + a_2 x^{n-2} + \cdots + a_n$, choose the one where the vector $S(P) := (|a_1|, a_1, \dots, |a_n|, a_n)$ has smallest lexicographic order (see \cite{lmfdb-nf-poly} for more details).
+Note that these features (sum of squares of zeros, coefficients, etc.) are not field invariants, and the models trained on such data highly depends on such normalizations.
+See Section \ref{subsubsec:49_poly}, \ref{sec:sextic_poly}, and \emph{Polynomial coefficients} paragraphs of \ref{subsubsec:octic_ab}, and \ref{subsubsec:octic_nab} for the experiments.

 The \( p \)-adic field database in \texttt{LMFDB} is primarily based on the computations of Jones and Roberts \cite{jones2004nonic, roberts2006database, jones2008octic}, along with several other sources for specific data columns.
 Key columns include the ramification degree, inertia degree, Galois group, (wild) inertia group, and Galois splitting model \cite{carrillo2024finding}.
-As of now, the database contains all degree \( n \) extensions of \( \mathbb{Q}_p \) for \( p < 200 \) and \( n \le 23 \); see the \href{https://www.lmfdb.org/padicField/Completeness}{Completeness} page.
+As of now, the database contains all degree \( n \) extensions of \( \mathbb{Q}_p \) for \( p < 200 \) and \( n \le 23 \); see the \emph{completeness} page for $p$-adic fields \cite{lmfdb-completeness}.